joshuacords/opr/OPR-Riverside-Version.md

 When taking a Charge Action the unit chooses an enemy target to Melee Attack.
 All models in the unit may move by up to 12”, but at least 1 model in the unit must make contact with the target.

 #### Idle Action
 When taking the Idle Action remove the Shaken condition.
-The unit may not use any special abilities.
+The unit may not use any Special Abilities.

+#### Special Abilities
+Special Abilities such as casting of a Spell may be used during an Action.
+They maybe used before or after moving and in any order, but must be used before a Ranged or Melee Attack is made.